-- Advise and make appropriate recommendations regarding licensed, recreational bathing facilities, including NJ State Park bathing facilities - Maintain and provide to NJDEP (for response purposes) a list of licensed freshwater bathing beaches with local health department emergency contact information. - Offer technical assistance and consult with NJDEP regarding any HAB health related concerns in freshwaters regardless of bathing designation. - Coordinate with and inform local health departments regarding appropriate response and advisories Local health authorities license and inspect within their jurisdictions public recreational bathing facilities. - Confirm advisories and/ or other actions have taken place - Review illness reports and determine if they are related to cyanotoxins - Determine advisory thresholds in consultation with NJDEP - Provide information to the public regarding HAB awareness. - Provide outreach to the public about the health effects of HABs, in conjunction with NJDEP
+- Advise and make appropriate recommendations regarding licensed, recreational bathing facilities, including NJ State Park bathing facilities - Maintain and provide to NJDEP (for response purposes) a list of licensed freshwater bathing beaches with local health department emergency contact information. - Offer technical assistance and consult with NJDEP regarding any HAB health related concerns in freshwaters regardless of bathing designation. - Coordinate with and inform local health departments regarding appropriate response and advisories Local health authorities license and inspect within their jurisdictions public recreational bathing facilities. - Confirm advisories and/ or other actions have taken place - Enforce NJDOH regulation, New Jersey State Sanitary Code Chapter IX Public Recreational Bathing N.J.A.C.
+8:26 - Review illness reports and determine if they are related to cyanotoxins - Determine advisory thresholds in consultation with NJDEP - Provide information to the public regarding HAB awareness. - Provide outreach to the public about the health effects of HABs, in conjunction with NJDEP, including assistance with distribution of HABs-related outreach materials